akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 @@@

 **Solution 2 - by manually handling the event versions:**
-Another solution, in case your serialization format does not support renames as easily as the above mentioned formats, is versioning your schema.
+Another solution, in case your serialization format does not support renames like the above mentioned formats, is versioning your schema.
 For example, you could have made your events carry an additional field called `_version` which was set to `1` (because it was the initial schema), and once you change the schema you bump this number to `2`, and write an adapter which can perform the rename.